The five labours of Europe:

 For a Substantial Reduction in the Cost of Patents

-More Lncenties to Innovate
+More Incentives to Innovate

-Towards More lnvesrnient in R&D&I
+Towards More lnvestment in R&D&I

 Other Measures to Promote Research

-No turning Back lit: Eco-Responsible Reindustrialisation
+No turning Back (i): Eco-Responsible Reindustrialisation

-and Innovative All at lhe Sarne Time
+(iii) A Financial Sector that Is Healthy, Liberated, Complete and Innovative All at lhe Same Time

-The uneheeked Cancer of Bad Bank Debt
+The uncheeked Cancer of Bad Bank Debt

 For a multipolar financial System

-(iv) People Mohilitv and Human Capital
+(iv) People Mobility and Human Capital Mobility Initiatives

-lowards a !etier Work-Life Balance
+Towards a better Work-Life Balance

 (v) Transport